 How a manufacturer’s warranty works

-To keep your coverage valid, follow the maintenance guidelines in your owner’s manual and keep records of your service history.
+To keep your coverage valid, follow the maintenance guidelines in your owner’s manual and keep detailed records of your service history.

 What is and isn’t covered by a manufacturer’s warranty?